-- 1. Prioritize Student Wellness
+- 1- Prioritize Student Wellness.

-- 2. Accelerate Learning Through Differentiated Instruction to Sustain What Works
+- 2- Elevate Learning Through Differentiated Instruction & Assessments.

-- 3. Parents as partners in education
+- 3- Parents as partners in education.

-I encourage you to please take time to read with your child the MS 390 Student and Family Handbook.
+I encourage you to please take time to read with your child the MS 390 Student and Parent Handbook.
 Should you have any questions regarding the handbook, please feel free to reach out.
 Let's continue "Inspiring Greatness" in ourselves and others.